-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 — HuffPostEnt (@HuffPostEnt) January 10, 2017

-The comedian continued to poke fun at the book published in 2002 asking he wondered what would be inside the book.
+The comedian continued to poke fun at the book, published in 2002, saying that he wondered what would be inside the book.
 The three-time Daytime Emmy Award winner said the book would probably be only a page long, adding that he could not fathom women liking Asian men when he could not even stand Chinese food.

 “I don’t even like Chinese food…It don’t stay with you no time.
 I don’t eat what I can’t pronounce.”

 This latest outburst from the seemingly controversial comedian is coming just two weeks before he is set to host the Miss Universe pageant in the Philippines.
-The Philippines is home to the current Miss Universe Pia Wurtzbach and is an island located in Southeast Asia.
+The Philippines is home to the current Miss Universe Pia Wurtzbach and is located in Southeast Asia.

 Steve Harvey "Do You Like Asian Men?
 No." https://t.co/xboIbJvz2F